Brendon Small's Galaktikon: Story

 The album is about a superhero called Triton.
 At the start of the story, he receives his divorce papers from his ex-wife and takes an angry drive through space to try and cool off ("Triton").
 Triton then goes to a therapist, a Lazer Witch, to see what his next step in life should be.
 As it so happens, the Lazer Witch is also a soothsayer.
 During their sessions, the Lazer Witch foresees danger and warns Triton not to attempt to save his ex-wife if she gets in trouble ("Prophecy of the Lazer Witch").

 Meanwhile, Triton's arch enemy, Beastblade, escapes from prison and swears revenge on Triton ("Beastblade").
 Beastblade seduces Triton's ex-wife and has sex with her ("Deathwaltz").
 Triton finds out about their get-together and knows that she is in danger and contemplates whether or not to save her ("Truth Orb and the Kill Pool").

 He ultimately decides to save her, but gets kidnapped by Space Pirates as he tries to reach her.
 Triton is taken to a planet where a corrupt government runs gladiatorial games.
 There, he and the other slaves are forced to fight a giant worm.
 Meanwhile, his ex-wife realizes that she is in danger as Beastblade reveals that he plans to kill her and then Triton ("You Can't Run Away").

 Triton unites his fellow slaves in the arena and defeats the giant worm.
 They then turn against their masters and the crowd ("Arena War of the Immortal Masters").
 A large space battle ensues as Triton destroys the Space Pirates and the government that ran the arena games.

 Afterward, Triton rushes to save his ex-wife ("Dangertits").
 Triton has his final confrontation with Beastblade and kills him.
 Saving his ex-wife one last time, Triton and his ex-wife part ways ("On My Way").

 Release and background

 Upon release the album was available for purchase exclusively on Brendon Small's website, and later as a digital download on iTunes and Amazon.
 The album sold poorly in the first week of sales, selling only about 1,206 copies.

 There was no tour to support the album and was only played live once (in its entirety) at "WesFest" 8 on March 3, 2013 in West Hollywood, California.

 Adaption

-The story of the album was adapted into a six-part comic book series.
+The story of the album was adapted into a six-part comic book series published by Eric Powell's imprint Albatross Funnybooks.
 Issue #1 was released on August 2, 2017.
-The comics were written by Brendon Small and Eric Powell.
+The comics were written by Brendon Small and Eric Powell, with art by Steve Mannion, Jason Moore, and Marissa Louise.